 So, now we move past Christ’s millennial reign and into the area of post-millennium events.
 John starts off his record of those events with a bang.
 He says, “Now when the thousand years have expired, Satan will be released from prison” (Revelation 20:7).
-As we learned in a previous post (post #22), Satan and the other fallen angels will be imprisoned in the bottomless pit (the site known in Greek mythology as Tartarus) for the duration of the millennial reign.
+As we learned in a previous post (post #22), Satan and the other fallen angels will be imprisoned in the bottomless pit (the site known in the New Testament’s original Greek as Tartarus) for the duration of the millennial reign.
 As soon as those 1,000 years are ended, though, Satan will be set free.
 John doesn’t specifically mention the other fallen angels being set free, but it is safe to assume they will be.
 After all, he doesn’t mention them being initially imprisoned either (Revelation 20:1).

 And what does Satan do upon the moment of his release?
 Is he a changed devil?
 Has a thousand years in the hole given him an attitude adjustment?
 Is he now ready to finally submit to the God who created him?
 Nope, not a chance.
 John says that he “will go out to deceive the nations which are in the four corners of the earth, Gog and Magog, to gather them together to battle, whose number is as the sand of the sea” (Revelation 20:8).
-The devil, if he is nothing else, is incorrigible.
+The devil, if he is anything, is incorrigible.
 So much for bottomless-pit rehabilitation.

 Okay, now let’s identify the players in this new battle.
 Who are “the nations which are in the four corners of the earth”?
 These nations consist of the worldwide descendants of those tribulation-period survivors/believers who went into the millennial reign in their earthly bodies.
 In my last post, I explained that at Christ’s Second Coming He will welcome those believers into His kingdom age and heal their bodies completely.
 These people will then proceed to live long lives (centuries) in the kingdom age, build houses, plant crops, and prolifically produce offspring.
 How many offspring?
 John says the number of world citizens at the end of the millennial reign will be “as the sand of the sea.”